Top menu

 Nuclear activities

 Latvia has no nuclear power plant or nuclear fuel-cycle facility.
-It has one pool type 5 MW IRT research reactor which, has been permanently closed since 1998 and is currently in the early stage of decommissioning.
-All spent HEU fuel was sent back to the country of origin (the Russian Federation) in 2008.
-The main use of radioactive isotopes and radiation generators in more than 900 facilities is for medical, scientific and industrial purposes.
-All are subject to prior authorisation, inspection and control.
-There is developed system of regulation which covers all major applications with radioactive substances, nuclear material and radiation generators.
+It has one pool type 5 MW IRT research reactor (Salaspils Research Reactor), which has been permanently closed since 1998 and is currently in the stage of decommissioning.
+Spent HEU fuel was sent back to the country of origin (the Russian Federation) in 2008.

 Radioactive waste and spent fuel management